opengovsg/engineering-practices/developer-environment/passwords.md

 ### Production credentials

 Production credentials are secrets used by production systems.
 These should be stored in the relevant production vault for the project.
-Examples include Twilio API keys or user-specific API keys.
+Examples include Twilio API keys used in production to send SMSes.

+API keys used in production **should not** be shared with staging or other non-production environments.

 Only full-time employees of the relevant project team should have access to these credentials - interns and volunteers should not.

 ### Staging credentials

 Staging credentials are secrets used by staging environments.
-These should be stored in the relevant staging vault for the project, **separately from production credentials**.
+These should be **stored in the relevant staging vault for the project, separately from production credentials**.

-Apart from full-time employees, interns can also have access to these credentials.
-This allows interns to have the same development experience as full-timers, without being able to cause lasting harm to the organisation.
+Apart from full-time employees, interns on the relevant project team can also have access to these credentials.
+This allows interns to have a similar development experience as full-time employees, without having access to credentials that can cause lasting harm to the organisation.

+## Two-factor authentication

+Developers are **strongly encouraged** to enable 2FA when available.
+As far as possible, the 2nd factor should be stored separately from 1Password, using e.g. Authenticator on the mobile device.